-There are several scholarship opportunities for AIARE Instructor Training courses and AIARE PRO courses, as well as AIARE 1 classes.
+There are several scholarship opportunities for AIARE Instructor Training courses and AIARE PRO courses, as well as AIARE Recreational classes.
 Please note that you must apply for the respective course for which you seek a scholarship.

 Kizaki-Wolf Scholarship for Instructor Training, Course Leader Training & PRO Training

 The Kizaki-Wolf AIARE Scholarship supports outstanding outdoor professionals in furthering their avalanche education and teaching skills.
 This scholarship provides full or partial tuition for an Instructor Training Course, Course Leader Training Course or PRO 1 or PRO 2 course.
-The selection committee focuses on four criteria in evaluating applicants:
+The selection committee focuses on three criteria in evaluating applicants:

 - Outdoor professional career (guide, patroller, outdoor educator, etc.) dedication and achievement;

 - Under-represented populations within outdoor professionals;

 - An appreciation of, and commitment to, an inclusive and diverse community of outdoor recreationalists and professionals.

 1. APPLY FOR YOUR COURSE: Apply and be accepted (or wait-listed) and pay the non-refundable deposit to an AIARE ITC, CLT, PRO 1, or PRO 2.
 Only scholarship applicants who are registered (or wait-listed) for an AIARE professional-level course will be considered.

 2. SUBMIT YOUR SCHOLARSHIP APPLICATION, including: